North Korea destroys empty liaison office with South

 SEOUL, South Korea (AP) — North Korea has blown up an inter-Korean liaison office building just north of the heavily armed border with South Korea.

 The demolition of the empty building is largely symbolic.

 But it's still the most provocative thing North Korea has done since it entered nuclear diplomacy in 2018 after a U.S.-North Korean standoff had many fearing war.

 It will pose a serious setback to the efforts of liberal South Korean President Moon Jae-in to restore inter-Korean engagement.

 North Korea's official Korean Central News Agency said the nation destroyed the office in a "terrific explosion."

 Copyright 2020 Scripps Media, Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

-Sign up for the POSITIVELY OKLAHOMA and receive up to date information.
+Sign up for the Daily Headlines and receive up to date information.